 At the denouement the protagonist takes one of two paths - he sees it and corrects it or stands corrected, or - and perhaps wonderfully, embraces it.
 This latter is a very rare outcome (The Godfather is much quoted as one of these, and I do rather like the idea of playing with the usual form.)

-So your hook must posit - person with flaw, and the outcome of this flaw being corrected.
-That my darlings is...
+So your hook must posit - a person with flaw, and the outcome is this flaw being corrected.
+That my...